harsha544/build-blockchain-insurance-app/README.md

 #### Install python
 ----------------

-To python 2.X on Ubuntu, do this:
+To install python 2.X on Ubuntu, do this:

 ```sh
 apt install python2.7